Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: The construction of generalized Frobenius manifold structures

-\subsection{The generalized Frobenius manifold structure on $\mathcal M\setminus D$}
+\subsection{The generalized Frobenius manifold structure on $\mathcal M_D$}

-The notion of a generalized Frobenius manifold is a certain generalization of Dubrovin's definition of Frobenius manifolds \cite{2d-tft}, it satisfies all axioms of the definition of a Frobenius manifold but the flatness of the unit vector field \cite{gfm}.
+A generalized Frobenius manifold extends Dubrovin's original definition of a Frobenius manifold \cite{2d-tft}; it satisfies all axioms of the definition of a Frobenius manifold but the flatness of the unit vector field \cite{gfm}.

-\begin{defn}[\cite{2d-tft, gfm}] A (complex) generalized Frobenius manifold (GFM) is a complex manifold $M$ endowed on each of its tangent spaces $T_pM$ a Frobenius algebra $A_p = (\cdot,\langle \cdot\,,\cdot\rangle ,e)$ which depends holomorphically on $p$, here $\cdot$ is the operation of multiplication of the algebra, $\langle \cdot\,,\cdot\rangle$ is the symmetric non-degenerate bilinear form which is compatible with the operation of multiplication, and $e$ is the unity.
+\begin{defn}[\cite{2d-tft, gfm}] A (complex) generalized Frobenius manifold (GFM) is a complex manifold $M$ endowed on each of its tangent spaces $T_pM$ a Frobenius algebra $A_p = (\cdot,\langle \cdot\,,\cdot\rangle ,e)$ which depends holomorphically on $p$, here $\cdot$ is the operation of multiplication of the algebra, $\langle \cdot\,,\cdot\rangle$ is a symmetric non-degenerate bilinear form which is compatible with the operation of multiplication, and $e$ is the unity.
 It is required to satisfy the following axioms: \begin{enumerate}[FM1.] \item The bilinear form $\langle \cdot\,,\cdot\rangle $ yields a flat metric on $M$. \item Define a $3$-tensor $c$ by $c(u,v,w) = \langle u\cdot v,w\rangle $, then the $4$-tensor